 This knowledge can also help the City ensure there are adequate public facilities available, such as water, wastewater, police protection, and park facilities.
 The various chapters of this Comprehensive Plan address these needs and have been based in part on the Future Land Use Plan.
 The following sections offer brief descriptions of each of the land use types portrayed on the Future Land Use Plan Map (see Figure 3.2, Future Land Use Map).
-The following are general characteristics that to affect infrastructure needs.
+The following are general characteristics that Redevelopment of Existing Housing Stock - As infill redevelopment define the land use areas.
+More specific information related to design

+Future redevelopment of existing residential housing has the potential Residential land uses are currently the predominant use within Jersey to affect infrastructure needs.
 It will be imperative to fully study the Village, and it is recommended within the Future Land Use Plan to maintain this trend.
 It should be noted that low density residential land uses can be buffered from non-residential uses with medium and high density residential land uses.
 The following sections discuss specific aspects of the recommended residential land uses within Jersey Village.